chiragverma/metadata-tests-docker/README.md

 # Boiler plate for testing API for the app - https://metadata-server-mock.herokuapp.com/

+This uses Cypress and Docker

-Tests runs automatically at 12:00 AM daily and also on new commits:
+Tests runs automatically at 12:00 AM UTC daily and also on new commits:
 There is a manual workflow in the Actions as well where the tests can be triggered manually

 # To run tests locally: